Studio Team

 CHERISSE OTIS, PLA, LEED AP, CBLP

 Cherisse Otis joined EnviroCollab in 2019, sharing her passion for ecological and community-driven design.
-She comes to the EC team with 17 years of experience engaging communities, generating concepts, and seeing through the construction of public parks, plazas, and streetscapes, institutional landscapes, and retail developments.
+Cherisse has 19 years of experience engaging communities, generating concepts, and seeing through the construction of public parks, plazas, and streetscapes, institutional landscapes, and retail developments.
 She has honed skills and knowledge in native-centered planting design and stormwater/green infrastructure design and has a heart for urban vacant lot renewal and agriculture.
 Cherisse is honored to collaborate with EnviroCollab and the firm’s recent, current, and prospective partners.

 AMY SAMETSHAW, MLA

-Amy Sametshaw is a landscape designer with experience in community engagement and design, transportation design, public health policy and planning, and environmental assessments.
+Amy Sametshaw is an urban planner and landscape designer with 12 years of experience in community engagement and design, transportation design, public health policy and planning, and environmental assessments.
 She is certified in public interest design by the Social Economic Environmental Design (SEED) Network.

 While earning her Master of Landscape Architecture from the University of Maryland, she specialized in designing urban agricultural landscapes and GIS analysis for urban planning.
 Her interests in the planning and design of food systems has led to her return to the University of Maryland as an instructor in the Plant Sciences & Landscape Architecture Department.

-Amy is excited about the opportunity to work with EnviroCollab on environmentally sustainable, community-driven design projects.
-She lives in Baltimore with her daughter, husband, and cat, and enjoys gardening, cooking, and hiking.
+Amy enjoys working with EnviroCollab on environmentally sustainable, community-driven design and planning projects.
+She lives in Baltimore with her children, husband, and cat, and enjoys gardening, cooking, and hiking.

 TA'KESIHIA BARNES